christso/crypto-investing-guide/README.md

 ## Bitcoin is too volatile

+The volatility you see right now is upward volatility associated to its fast exponential climb towards global acceptance.
+This will become clearer to the world once 1 billion people find exposure in this asset.
+At current growth, it will be before 2025.

 ## Bitcoin's wealth distribution is too concentrated

 [Bitcoin’s Distribution was Fair - Dan Held, 2019-01-06](https://www.danheld.com/blog/2019/1/6/bitcoins-distribution-was-fair)